utnet-org/utility-readonly/runtime/near-vm-runner/README.md

 # near-vm-runner

 An engine that runs smart contracts compiled to Wasm.
-This is the main crate of the "contract runtime" part of nearcore.
+This is the main crate of the "contract runtime" part of framework.

 "Running smart contracts" is: